Quansight/Quansight-website/apps/consulting/posts/scaling-python-banking-edition.md

 For this project, we were tasked with deploying a large scale data processing pipeline for running valuation adjustment models using open source tools from the PyData ecosystem.
-We were given 140,000 simulation files, each around 140MB, totaling about 20 TB.
+We were given 140,000 simulation files, each around 140 MB, totaling about 20 TB.
 The data was stored in flat parquet files with columns `path`, `Date`, and `value`.
 Each file contained 50,000 simulations, where each simulation spanned the same set of 120 non-sequential dates into the future